LingweiMeng/Whisper-Sidecar/README.md

 ![](./img/framework.png)
 ## Data
-For mixed multi talker audio file generation:
+### Overlapped multi-talker audio file generation
+Please refer to:
 - LibriMix: https://github.com/JorisCos/LibriMix
 - LibriSpeechMix: https://github.com/NaoyukiKanda/LibriSpeechMix
 - Aishell1Mix: https://github.com/huangzj421/Aishell1Mix

 And organize the data list as jsonl files, such as `./Whisper-Sidecar/dataset/libri2mix_train.jsonl`

+### Performing the Target Talker ASR Task on LibriMix and LibriSpeechMix
-For performing target talker ASR task, use the script `./Whisper-Sidecar/dataset/select_prompt_wav.py` to collect the enrolled prompt wav files.
+Please use the script `./Whisper-Sidecar/dataset/select_prompt_wav.py` to collect the enrolled prompt wav files under `./Whisper-Sidecar/dataset/enroll_audio`.

+The enrolled prompt audios will be concatenate with the overlapped speech with `DataCollatorSpeechSeq2SeqWithPadding`, if you set `--target_asr True` for the `finetune.py` and `evaluation.py` scripts.

 ## Usage